Policy Number: 333

 II.
 Roles and Responsibilities

-A. Office of the Provost
+A. Office of Research

-The Office of the Provost is primarily responsible for the implementation of this Intellectual Property Policy.
-As the chief academic officer of Rice University, the Provost makes all final decisions related to Rice University’s Intellectual Property Policy and bears ultimate authority for the management and commercialization of its Intellectual Property.

 The Office of Research is within the Office of the President and is led by the Executive Vice President for Research (“EVPR”).
+The Office of Research is primarily responsible for the implementation of this policy.
+As Rice’s chief research officer, the EVPR makes all final decisions related to this policy and bears ultimate authority for the management and commercialization of Rice’s Intellectual Property.

-The Office of Research is responsible for overseeing, managing, and promoting research at Rice University.
-Specifically, the Office of Sponsored Projects and Research Compliance (“SPARC”), within the Office of Research, assists with the submission of federal grants and oversees activities related to research compliance.
-The Office of Technology Transfer (“OTT”), also within the Office of Research, (i) negotiates agreements related to research with external partners and (ii) oversees the management of the Rice University Intellectual Property portfolio, including the invention disclosure process, the commercial evaluation of inventions, patent filing decisions, and the negotiation of licensing agreements with industry.
+The Office of Research is responsible for overseeing, managing, and promoting research at Rice.
+Its Office of Sponsored Projects assists with the submission of grant proposals, large-scale proposal development, and limited submissions.
+In addition, its Office of Research Integrity supports and oversees activities related to regulatory compliance.
+Also, its Office of Technology Transfer (“OTT”) (i) negotiates agreements related to research with external partners and (ii) oversees the management of the Rice IP portfolio, including the invention disclosure process, the commercial evaluation of inventions, patent filing decisions, and the negotiation of licensing agreements with industry.

 III.
 Definitions